sbamit/Memotion-analysis/README.md

 # datamining_proj
-Term project for Data Mining
+Term project for Data Mining which we selected - Memotion analysis prediction.
+That is we attempted to catagorize what emotion a meme is expressing through its text contents and also tried to quantify that emotion on a scale of 0-3; still we couldn't implement the quantification.
+But implemented the emotion prediction for a meme on the basis of text contents.

-We select the data set with 6000+ rows. header of rows: image_name, Image_URL, OCR_extracted_text, Corrected_text, Humour, Sarcasm, Offense, Motivation, Overall_sentiment
+We selected the data set with 6000+ rows.

+We designed to catagorize a meme as follows:

 Humor:
 not_funny   (0)